lozjackson/SP-AutoComplete/README.md

 	@param (Boolean) DisableSaveButton
 		If true, then the save button will be disabled when the name field is invalid.
 		Default: true

-	@param (String) ListSite
-		This is the site the list is hosted on.
-If not specified then the current SharePoint site will be used.
-		This option only needs to be specified when the source list is on a different site/sub-site.
-		Optional.

 	@param (String) Http
 		Specifiy 'http' or 'https'.